SorenKrokfors/Unitronics.pcom/README.md

 # PCOMTCPClient
-use th PCOMTcpClient to communicate with the PLC. use SendAndReceive Method to send the byte array to the PLC and get a Byte array to parse the read operations with CommunicationMessage.Parse method.
+Use th PCOMTcpClient to communicate with the PLC. use SendAndReceive method to send the byte array to the PLC and get a Byte array to parse the read operations with CommunicationMessage.Parse method.
+More details in the small example provided.

 # Future
-Compile a nuget package of the library and publish it on nuget.org
+* Compile a nuget package of the library and publish it on nuget.org
+* Continue to improve the library to use more memory pools.